 How it might arise in Shu’s cosmology isn’t yet clear but I imagine he’s working on it.

 Even if he finds a way, there will need to be some uncomfortable rethinking before his ideas can gain traction.
-His approach may well explain the Type-I supernova observations without abandoning conservation of energy but it asks us to give up the notion of the Big Bang, the constancy of the speed of light and to accept a vast new set of potential phenomenon related to the interchangeable relationships between mass, space and time.
+His approach may well explain the Type-I supernova observations without abandoning conservation of energy but it asks us to give up the notion of the Big Bang, the constancy of the speed of light and to accept a vast new set of potential phenomena related to the interchangeable relationships between mass, space and time.

 Rightly or wrongly, that’s a trade off that many will find hard.
 Let’s hope Shu sticks to his guns, if only for the sake of good old-fashioned debate